BND Hamburger Icon

 Your podcast’s length should be determined by how much you have to say on a topic and the needs of your audience.
 “We give each episode the freedom to be the length it needs to be,” Foster said.

 The podcast’s objective is to connect with listeners and build a community over time.
-People will invest their time to listen to what you have to say, so make it worth their while.
+People will invest their time in listening to what you have to say, so make it worth their while.

-A podcast is usually around the same length as a commute, 20 to 45 minutes.
+A podcast is usually around the length of an average commute: 20 to 45 minutes.

 Figure out the frequency.

 Your content will determine how often you release new episodes.
-However, if you are trying to build a brand or gain traction with a following, consider recording and issuing an episode each week.
+However, if you are trying to build a brand or gain traction with followers, consider recording and issuing an episode each week.

 “I wish I’d been told how important keeping a regular release schedule was in maintaining an audience and getting more listeners,” Klamm said.
 “If I had, the show might have grown a lot faster.”

-To avoid feeling overwhelmed and hurriedly producing new episodes, Spencer recommends creating a few episodes before launching.
-This way, “you don’t feel unreasonably pressured, but you are still able to stick to a regular schedule for your subscribers.”
+To avoid feeling overwhelmed and rushed when producing new episodes, create a few episodes before launching, Spencer recommended.
+This way, “you don’t feel unreasonably pressured, but you are still able to stick to a regular schedule for your subscribers,” she said.

 3. Get the right equipment.

-You don’t need a professional studio with fancy equipment to record a podcast.
-All that’s required is a laptop or tablet, audio recording and editing software, and a high-quality microphone to record the audio.
+All that’s required is a laptop or a tablet, audio recording and editing software, and a high-quality microphone to record the audio.

 Microphones